Is the U.S. B1 or B2 visa easy to get?

-Being unemployed, or employed for a short period of time at the same job may hurt your case.
-Having a longstanding career in your home country, and working for the same company for more than five years may help your case.
-If you are wealthy, and make over USD $250,000 a year from a job located in your country, this is a great "strong tie" sign that you have no intention to stay in the US.
+Being unemployed, or employed for a short period of time at a job may hurt your case.
+Having a long standing career in your home country, and working for the same company for more than five years may help your case.

 Family Obligation & Family in the USA

-If you are single without dependents, or have kids that don't live with you, and you want to travel to the US, the officer may think you don't have enough reason to return to your country.
-However, if you have kids or dependent family members in your country, especially those with a disability that relies on you as a caretaker, that is a great sign of strong ties.
-If you have family in the USA, barring other factors in your favor, this could be a sign that you have a reason to stay in the US and work against you.
-If you have a fiance or spouse in the US, your odds are slim to none, and you should probably opt for the fiance visa or spousal visa.
+If you are single without dependents, or have children that don't live with you, and you want to travel to the U.S., the officer may think you don't have enough reason to return to your country.
+However, having kids or dependent family members in your country is a great sign of strong ties.
+If you have family in the U.S., this could be a sign that you have a reason to stay in the U.S. and this may work against you.
+If you have a fiancé or a spouse in the U.S., your odds are lower, and you should probably opt for the fiance visa or spousal visa.

 Property & Asset Ownership

 Owing assets and especially property or businesses in your home country are a great sign of strong ties.

 If you've traveled to other countries before, especially first-world countries and did not overstay your visa and returned to your country, this is a sign that you are trusted to follow the visa process.
 If you have traveled to a first-world country with strict immigration policies and didn't overstay your visa, this goes a long way to prove you are trustworthy.